 To dodge surprising charges:

-- Understand cost to maintain after the first year (some freebies expire)
+- Understand cost to maintain after year one (some freebies expire).

-- Look for disclaimers on “free” services that require monthly membership
+- Look for disclaimers on “free” filings that require a monthly membership (e.g., first filing $0 with membership).

 A little vigilance ensures you pay only for the cost to form an llc service you genuinely want.